seandstewart/bardly/pending/romances/pericles/11-player.md

 In bringing up my child. ...

 **DIONYZA**
-...I have one myself,
+...
+I have one myself,
 Who shall not be more dear to my respect
 Than yours, my lord. ...

 **PERICLES**
-...Madam, my thanks and prayers.
+...
+Madam, my thanks and prayers.

 **CLEON**
 We'll bring your grace e'en to the edge o' the shore,